theOtherLuke/nordlynx-router/README.md

 Which nordvpn protocols or options can you use?
 You can use any protocol or option available in the nordvpn app.

 I have uploaded a service I created to manage this connection.
-Follow the readme in the 'monitor-service' folder for instructions.
+Follow the readme in the 'monitor-script' folder for instructions.

 Although I have uploaded some config files, I encourage you to follow and learn the process for yourself.